Baptouuuu/Sy/docs/Validation.md

 This method will return a raw representation of all the violations, meaning an array of POJO.

-For example, by calling `violations.toJSON()` may return an array like this:
+For example, calling `violations.toJSON()` may return an array like this:
 ```js
 [
     {message: 'some constraint message', path: 'bar'},